 How to Get a US Business Visa

-If you are certain that you need a US business visa, and that you are not eligible to travel visa-free (ie if you are not a national of a VWP country or if you have been denied ESTA authorization), the primary route for business travellers to the US is the B-1 visitor visa.
+You need a B visa for short term business travel to the USA if you are not eligible for visa-travel under ESTA, eg if you are not a national of a VWP country or if you have been denied ESTA authorization.

 Under the B-1 visa, holders are permitted to travel to the US and stay for up to 6 months to carry out business-related activities.